ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-2.md

 ```
 ### Adding styles

-You can now open `styles.css` and style the new UI elements.
-Let's add some padding to our form and use the [CSS grid layout](https://developer.mozilla.org/en-US/docs/Web/CSS/grid) to nicely display our four elements of the form.
+We use `styles.css` to style the new UI elements.
+Let's add some padding to our form and use the [CSS grid layout](https://developer.mozilla.org/en-US/docs/Web/CSS/grid) to nicely display all four elements of the form.

 We will use our set spacing variables to keep things uniform.